Nauru Food Guide

 kosher

-VERY LOW AVAILABILITYKosher food is not available in Nauru.
-No Jewish community or kosher certification exists.
-Travelers should rely on naturally kosher foods like fresh fish (if scales visible), coconuts, fruits, and rice.
-Bring kosher provisions if strictly observant.
+VERY LOW AVAILABILITYKosher food is unavailable in Nauru, with no Jewish community or kosher certification on the island.
+Stick to naturally kosher foods such as fresh fish with visible scales, coconuts, fruit, and rice.
+If you keep strictly kosher, bring your own provisions.

 Common Allergens